 Ada’s father was the famous poet Lord Byron, but her mother had a passion for geometry.
 Measles left her temporarily paralyzed and blind but her mother kept her mind sharp by quizzing Ada on math problems.
 Her gift with numbers led to her meeting Charles Babbage, a famous inventor, and mathematician.

 He had designed a mechanical computer but it needed instructions in the form of an algorithm.
 Ada’s program for this device was the foundation for modern computer science. [picture book, ages 6 and up]

 Who Says Women Can’t Be Doctors?: The Story of Elizabeth Blackwell by Tanya Lee Stone

-It’s hard to imagine today that women weren’t allowed to become doctors and the obstacles placed in their ways.
-Elizabeth Blackwell is to thank for women in field of medicine.
-This is her story of how her determinationone opened the doors for all the female doctors to come. [picture book biography, ages 6 and up]
+It’s hard to imagine today that women weren’t allowed to become doctors and the obstacles placed in their way.
+Elizabeth Blackwell is to thank women in the field of medicine.
+This is her story of how her determination opened the doors for all the female doctors to come. [picture book biography, ages 6 and up]